JuliaHealth/NeuroAnalyzer.jl/README.md

 Due to the nature of Julia JIT (just-in-time compiler), first run of functions is slow.
 Also, due to modules precompilation, NeuroAnalyzer startup may take some time.

-Complete set of benchmarks is [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Benchmarking.md).
+For testing performance between individual machines, a complete set of benchmarks is available [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Benchmarking.md).

 ## Plugins (extensions)